 Read through Psalm 88.
 Even given the sound teachings of many churches, this prayer looks as if it should not be within the sacred pages of Scripture.
 Yet, it is written by one of the wisest men in the world not named Solomon (1 Kings 4:30-31) who led songs in the house of the Lord (1 Chronicles 15:16-17).

 The very fact that this prayer, and many others like it in the Psalms, is written in Scripture gives us sufficient reason to believe God understands the place of lament and sadness in our worship to Him.

-Throughout the prayer, you see that Heman is honest with God, despite his struggles.
+Throughout the prayer, you see that Heman, who first prayed this prayer, is honest with God, despite his struggles.
 He knows God can handle the grief that is thrown about in this prayer.Heman goes as far as to list himself among the dead, believing God is abandoning him.
 All his questions and statements revolve around death.
 You finally come to the last line, which either reads “my companions have become darkness” or “darkness is my closest friend.”
 Either way, not exactly how you expect a prayer written in the prayer book of the Bible to end.

 This prayer illustrates how our spiritual dark nights may not end after a few prayers or even a season of prayers, that they may last until our very deaths.
 However, it also shows how we can lament before God in this bleak state.
 These lament psalms prove that sadness and mourning are right responses to the evils and ugliness of this world.
 The Bible itself gives us permission to petition God to come be the King of our lives because we know that He cares for us.

 God’s Word knows that God can handle our struggles, just like He handled those of Heman, those of David, and those of Jesus up on the cross.